 Bottom line: Is LastPass good?

-Even if we could be 100% sure that LastPass fixed its security flaws and we knew changing our passwords in our vaults would keep our accounts safe, LastPass has suffered too many security incidents to feel like a good product.
+Even if we could be 100% sure that LastPass fixed its security flaws and we knew changing our passwords in our vaults would keep our accounts safe, LastPass has suffered too many security incidents to feel like it's a good product.

 The fact that the first security breach of 2022 happened a month after LastPass received its third-party audited security certificate is worrying.
 On top of that, the dicey privacy policy and aggregated collection of data feels out of place for a security-focused company.